chipjarred/Async/README.md

     future.wait() // block until future is ready

     // Now the future is ready, so do other stuff

+`.wait()` also has a time-out variant.
+It is different from the `timeout` modifier mentioned above in that it does not set an error in the `Future` when it times out.
+It merely stops waiting for the `Future` to be ready, throwing an error itself when it times out.
+Refer to `Future`'s comment documentation for more information.

 ##### Non-blocking methods and properties